Study Accounting in UK

 Living Costs

-According to ONS data and government reports, the average student's living expenses in 2025 range from £900 to £1,600 per month.
+According to ONS data and government reports, the average living expenses for students in 2025 range from £900 to £1,600 per month.
 Recent data shows that UK inflation rose to 3% in January 2025, driven by rising costs in transportation, food, and education services.
 This inflationary pressure has implications for student living expenses.

 Essential Costs: